 The egg retrieval process begins with a test to determine your egg count.
 The most common test for this is an AMH (anti-Müllerian hormone) test.
 You’ll have this test on the second or third day of your normal menstrual cycle so that your doctor can determine the correct dosage of fertility medications for your body.

-You’ll then begin taking your fertility medications, which will include both pills and injectable medications.
-These fertility drugs will help your body to develop multiple follicles and eggs, which is essential for the transfer process.
+You’ll take both pills and injectable medications to help your body develop multiple follicles and eggs, which is essential for the transfer process.

 Next, a follicle-stimulating hormone will be self-injected for approximately 8-10 days to grow the egg follicles.
 You will be monitored daily during this period to make sure your follicles are growing within an acceptable range.

 When your eggs are mature, it’s time for the retrieval.
 The egg retrieval process is done under sedation, so you won’t feel a thing.
-A doctor will remove your eggs from your uterus via transvaginal ultrasound aspiration (a needle attached to a catheter) and then send them for evaluation by an embryologist.
+A doctor will remove your eggs from your uterus via transvaginal ultrasound aspiration and then send them for evaluation by an embryologist.

 This entire egg donation process takes around two months from start to finish, with the actual retrieval lasting only a few minutes.